 Lake Mead National Recreation Area

 I’ve been to Lake Mead briefly along with Hoover Dam.
 This manmade lake is a reservoir with over 200 million acres of water and is the 5th most visited park in the National Park Service.
 This aquatic playground is a wonderful place to fish, boat, water ski, swim, and jet ski.
 The annual average is 5 to 12 deaths within Lake Mead’s murky depths and its surrounding lands.
 A majority of those deaths are by drowning.
 With over 7.2 million visitors in the last year, it’s no wonder something bad happens, be it an accident, suicide or homicide.
 Sadly, Lake Mead is an example of the National Park’s number one cause of death: drowning.

 Have Fun, Play Safe

-This year is the National Park Service’s centennial, so expect crowds this summer.
+Since the National Park Service’s centennial, the crowds during the summer season just keep rising.
 Your chances of dying at a National Park are slim, but play it safe and stay alive.
 Most importantly, have fun, and don’t fall into any boiling geysers.